wallymathieu/assertfail/_posts/2019-01-06-Choose-your-own-adventure-in-fsharp.md

 ## Going deeper down the rabbit hole!

 Say that you have gotten your feet wet and tasted some of the functional goodness of f#.
 Going further down you want to start to use some library to remove some of the copy paste.
-There are a couple of different libraries that can help you by containing useful additions.
+There are a couple of different libraries that can help you reduce your own infrastructure code.

 ### [F#X Extras](https://github.com/fsprojects/FSharpx.Extras)